lakhwinder555/Devops-jenkins/README.md

 # Devops-jenkins
-welcome to jenkins to webhook configuration
+welcome to jenkins to webhook configurations